fybrik/fybrik/site/docs/tasks/multicluster.md

 4. After executing the `kubectl` command the Razee services will be installed in the `razeedeploy` namespace and the cluster will show up in your cluster list (like in the picture above).
 This installs the watch keeper and cluster subscription components.

-The next step is to configure Mesh for data to use IBM Satellite config as multicluster orchestrator.
+The next step is to configure Fybrik to use IBM Satellite config as multicluster orchestrator.
 This configuration is done via a
 Kubernetes secret that is created by the helm chart.
 Overwriting the `coordinator.razee` values in your deployment will make use of the multicluster tooling.
 A configuration using IBM Satellite Config would look like the following for the coordinator cluster: